urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 There are no APIs and no documentation for those extensions.
 In default settings background processing simply does not work right and apps working in background will break.

-In some of the EMUI versions (we know about EMUI 4 at and we have some reports about EMUI 5 too) no user accessible settings can prevent the system to break background processing longer than 60 minutes.
-This is done by an evil custom service called HwPFWService developed and bundled with EMUI by Huawei.
+In some of the EMUI versions (we know about EMUI 4 at and we have some reports about EMUI 5 and now the latest EMUI 9) no user accessible settings can prevent the system to break background processing longer than 60 minutes.
+This is done by an evil custom service called HwPFWService (and in EMUI 9 this is called PowerGenie) developed and bundled with EMUI by Huawei.
 "

 user_solution: '